/blog/What is Dithering?

 What is Dithering?

-I have a confession: I'm obsessed with dithering.
+I'm obsessed with dithering.

 The same portrait rendered with different dithering algorithms